 The number of occurrences of West Nile will rise shortly in Westchester County as we get further into Spring and mosquitoes start to feast on infected birds.
 In 2012, 5,674 cases and 286 deaths were reported to the CDC.
 Since only one in five people infected will show any symptoms of having contracted the disease, the number of people infected is likely to be 5 times greater than reported.

 We spend most of our time outdoors in our back yards.
-Experts recommend that mosquito protection is best when it includes a barrier spray to reduce the number of mosquitoes on the property.
-An effective barrier spray will dramatically reduce the mosquito population on a property, thereby reducing exposure to the virus.
+Experts recommend that mosquito protection is best when it includes a barrier treatment to reduce the number of mosquitoes on the property.
+An effective barrier treatment will dramatically reduce the mosquito population on a property, thereby reducing exposure to the virus.